-If tuning is executed in tuning mode 2 or 3 with the factory settings, the feedforward gain (Pn109), speed feedforward input, and torque feedforward input will be disabled.
+If Pn140 is set to the factory setting and the tuning mode setting is changed to 2 or 3, the feedforward gain (Pn109), speed feedforward (VFF) input, and torque feedforward (TFF) input will be disabled.

-Set Pn140.3 to 1 if model following control is used together with the speed feedforward input and torque feedforward input from the host controller via the command option module.
+Set Pn140.3 to 1 if model following control is used together with the speed feedforward (VFF) input and torque feedforward (TFF) input from the host controller.